Variational Analysis of Constrained M-Estimators: Motivation and Examples

 As a concrete example of a rich class of densities in ML estimation on $\reals^d$, suppose that $\alpha,\kappa\geq 0$; $C,D\subset \reals^d$; $I\subset [0,\infty]$ is closed; $g,h:\reals^d\to [0, \infty)$, with $h$ being usc and also satisfying $\int h(x) dx <\infty$; and

-where $\nlev_{\geq\alpha} f = \{x\in\reals^d~|~f(x)\geq \alpha\}$ is a super-level set of $f$.
+where $\nlev_{\geq\alpha} f = \{x\in\reals^d~|~f(x)\geq \alpha\}$ is an upper level-set of $f$.
 The second line restricts the consideration to densities with (global) modes covering $C$ and ``high-probability regions'' covering $D$.
 Neither $C$ nor $D$ need to be singletons.
 Although there are some efforts towards accounting for information about the location of modes (see for example \cite{DossWellner.16}), the generality of these constraints is unprecedented.
-The third line permits nearly arbitrary pointwise bounds on allowable densities.
+The third line permits nearly arbitrary pointwise bounds.
 In settings with little data but substantial experience about what an estimate ``should'' look like, such constraints can be helpful modeling tools.
 The last constraint restricts the class to Lipschitz continuous functions with modulus $\kappa$.

 Properties of the ML estimator on this class is stated next.
-Section 7 furnishes the proof and those of all subsequent results.
+Section 7 furnishes the proof and those of most subsequent results.
 Let $\nats = \{1, 2, \dots\}$.